 - hand drawing, painting or using computer graphics software to produce illustrations

-- producing detailed artwork for medical textbooks, such as the how the skeletal system works or cross sections of human organs
+- producing detailed artwork for medical textbooks, such as how the skeletal system works or cross sections of human organs

 - creating posters or promotional material for pharmaceutical companies or for health information